What Does “Card was Mailed to Me” EAD Status Mean?

 Have you checked your USCIS case status and seen the update: “Card was mailed to me”—but are not quite sure what it means for your EAD (Employment Authorization Document) status?
 You are not alone.
 This common notification often leaves applicants wondering about delivery timelines and what to expect.
-In this blog, we will explain exactly what this status means, how long it takes to receive your card, and what actions to take if you do not receive it.

 Table of Contents